 To sum up; I think what I need is to ensure I’m setting more interim goals, and think more deeply about what I expect from each month to maximise the progress and learning, especially as my “create something cool each day” objective is very vague.

-Note to self: Book in a 3-5 hour day along project for next weekend?
+Note to self: Book in a 3-5 hour day long project for next weekend?